Rule File Language Extension

-A comprehensive VS Code extension providing advanced syntax highlighting, intelligent navigation, sophisticated language features, and multi-level syntax validation for AX6 rule files (.rul
+A comprehensive VS Code extension providing advanced syntax highlighting, intelligent navigation, sophisticated language features, multi-level syntax validation, and bidirectional Python integration for rule files (.rul

 ).
-Features include precision column alignment validation, comprehensive duplicate detection, and context-aware invalid syntax detection.
+Features include precision column alignment validation, comprehensive duplicate detection, context-aware invalid syntax detection, and seamless cross-language navigation between .rul and Python files.

 Features